VgonelV/Desktop-Timer-Windows/README.md

 ![Failed to load an image](images/rainmeter-window.png)

-In the "illustro" folder click on each .ini file, and if loaded, unload them.\n To install LevelUpTimer download the current version of the skin, then open it and proceed with the instructions given in the installation window.\n
+In the "illustro" folder click on each .ini file, and if loaded, unload them.
+To install LevelUpTimer download the current version of the skin, then open it and proceed with the instructions given in the installation window.
 After installing LevelUpTimer skin you will see a folder with the same name as the skin.
 You can simply load skin windows by loading .ini files from Level and Measure folders.
 Level folder has a window with your current level.
 Measure folder has a window with your current progress.